 If the improver has paid taxes and special assessments, the justice of providing an allowance for such payment is as great as providing an allowance for the improvement.
-Such payment has defrayed an expense that would have been borne by the landowner, and the landowner is allowed the full value of the use and occupancy of the land.
-A number of the betterment acts make such a provision.
+The landowner is allowed the full value of the use and occupancy of the land, and the payment of taxes and special assessments by the improver has the effect of defraying an expense that otherwise would have been borne by the landowner.
+A number of the betterment acts include a comparable provision.
 See Ferrier, A Proposed California Statute Compensating Innocent Improvers of Realty, 15 CAL.
 L. REV. 189, 193 (1927).

 The landowner should be fully protected against pecuniary loss.
-Hence, he should be credited for the value of the use and occupation of the land and should be given an allowance for all expenses incurred in the action to determine the rights of the parties, including the expenses incurred in establishing the respective values of the land and the improvement.
+Hence, he should be credited for the value of the use and occupation of the land and for all expenses he incurs in the action to determine the rights of the parties, including reascrable attorney's and appraisal fees.
 This principle has already been adopted in Civil Code Section 1013.5 (landowner entitled to recover "his costs of suit and a reasonable attorney's fee to be fixed by the court" in any action brought by the improver to enforce his right to remove the improvement).

-To provide flexibility in the time allowed for payment for the land (by the improver) or the improvement (by the owner) in view of the circumstances of the particular case, the court should be authorized to fix a reasonable time within which payment shall be made.
-The court should be authorized to permit the landowner to make the required payment in installments.
+To provide flexibility in the time allowed for payment for the land (by the improver) or for the improvement (by the cwner), the court should be authorized to fix a reasonable time within which payment shall be made.
+The court should also be authorized to permit the landowner to make the required payment in installments.
 If the landowner elects to buy the improvement, the improver should be given a lien on the property to secure payment.
 Where the improver is purchasing the land, the court should not be authorized to provide for payment in installments or to fix a time for payment that exceeds three months.
 Since the judgment in the action will perfect the improver's title, he should be able to arrange financing from an outside source within this period.
 Some of the betterment acts have comparable provisions.

 5. In cases where none of the forms of relief described above-i.e., setoff, right to remove the improvement, or forced election by the landowner-would provide an adequate remedy, the court should be free to grant such other or additional relief as may be necessary to achieve substantial justice.
 The variety of the circumstances under which an improvement may be constructed on land not owned by the improver makes it difficult, if not impossible, to draft legislation that will provide an exact and equitable solution in every situation.
-The additional statutory remedy recommended above would be adequate in rost situations where injustice results under the present law.
-Nevertheless, the courts should not be foreclosed from granting some other form of relief designed to fit the circumstances of a particular case after it has determined that none of the existing or proposed statutory remedies will suffice.
+The additional statutory remedy recommended above would be adequate in most situations where injustice results under the present law.
+Nevertheless, the court should not be foreclosed from granting some other form of relief designed to fit the circumstances of a particular case after it has determined that none of the existing or proposed statutory remedies will suffice.